 Garden Court Nursing and Rehabilitation Center is a small nursing home in Dayton, Ohio.
 This nursing home was given an F, which is just about as bad as it gets in our grading scheme.
 This place didn't have any redeeming qualities.
 More information on this nursing home's category grades may be found below.
-Its best category was inspections, which is discussed in the next section.
+Its best category was nursing, which is discussed in the next section.

 Garden Court Nursing and Rehabilitation Center